mwganson/Parametric_Curve_FP/README.md

 ![fp object](fp.jpg)

 ## Installation
 Place both .py files into your macros directory.
 Run the Make_Parametric_Curve.py in FreeCAD to create the parametric curve object.
+It cannot be installed via the AddonManager at this time.

 ## History
 This macro is based on the FreeCAD macro 3D Parametric Curve by Lucio Gomez and Laurent Despeyroux.  https://wiki.freecadweb.org/Macro_3D_Parametric_Curve